h5py/h5py/windows/README.txt

   hdfgroup.org and follow the Windows build instructions.
   Provide the h5py cacheinit file when required.

+  The ZLIB and SZIP dependencies are now handled automatically by checking out source from the HDF Group Subversion system.
+  You will need a command-line Subversion client in your PATH.

   Finally, create a ZIP distribution by using CPACK:

   cpack -G ZIP